Danh Sách

 PRIMARY KEY (store_id),

-UNIQUE KEY idx_unique_manager (manager_staff_id),
+UNIQUE KEY idx_unique_manager (manager_staff_id), -- one manager manages only one store

 KEY idx_fk_address_id (address_id),